Unlocking Democratic Efficiency: How Coordinated Outcome-Contingent Promises Shape Decisions

 \section{Introduction}

-The act of voting in political elections is often regarded as a moral duty, and trading votes for money or favors can be seen as abhorrent.
-Similarly, voting rights in corporations are an important means for stakeholders to voice their opinions on decisions that affect their economic ownership.
-Decoupling voting rights from economic ownership may therefore undermine the ideal of allocative efficiency in capital markets.
-Vote trading is thus a controversial practice that can be viewed as undermining the principles of democracy and efficient capital markets.
-Despite these negative connotations, vote trading is a widespread practice that can take various accepted forms within legal and societal norms.
+Voting in political elections is often regarded as a moral duty, and trading votes for money or favors can be seen as abhorrent.
+Similarly, voting rights in corporations are a crucial way for shareholders to express their opinions on decisions that impact their economic ownership.
+Decoupling voting rights from economic ownership may, therefore, undermine the ideal of allocative efficiency in capital markets.
+Despite these negative connotations, vote trading remains a widespread practice that can take various accepted forms within legal and societal norms.
 For example, legislative logrolling is a common practice where politicians exchange their votes on particular issues in return for votes on other issues.
 Recent evidence of logrolling based on personal connection has been reported in the US Senate (\cite{cohen2014friends}) and in the US Congress (\cite{battaglini2023logrolling}).
-Early evidence from the 1840s includes the behavior of members of the British Parliament during the “railway mania.”\endnote{ Railway companies had to petition Parliament for a Private Act allowing them to begin construction of their lines.
+Early evidence from the 1840s includes the behavior of members of the British Parliament during the “railway mania.”\endnote{ Railway companies had to petition the British Parliament for a Private Act allowing them to begin construction of their lines.
 During the railway mania, an early case of a technology bubble, substantial funds were drawn from optimistic investors, including Members of Parliament (MPs).
-Parliamentary rules prevent MPs from directly voting on private acts concerning companies at arm's length, aiming to safeguard against personal interests influencing the approval of projects.
-Even so, evidence suggests that vote trading occurred between MPs, prioritizing individual interests (see \cite{estevesgeisler2021}).
-While logrolling in the British parliament historical example appears to be motivated by greed, it is more typically driven by the interest of the constituents in political institutions such as the US congress.} In the case of corporate votes, activist investors may borrow shares for a nominal fee and use them to vote in favor of their own private agendas.
+Parliamentary rules prevent MPs from directly voting on private acts concerning companies at arm’s length, aiming to safeguard against personal interests influencing the approval of projects.
+Even so, evidence suggests that vote trading occurred between MPs, prioritizing individual interests (see Esteves and Geisler Mesevage [2021]).} In the case of corporate votes, activist investors may borrow shares for a nominal fee and use them to vote in favor of their own private agendas.
 Although commonly used in practice, the normative properties of vote trading are not well understood.
 On one hand, Vote trading can improve efficiency by allowing voters to express their preferences more precisely than with a simple binary vote (\cite{buchanan1962calculus} and \cite{coleman1966possibility}).
 On the other hand, it can hinder efficiency by imposing negative externalities on others (\cite{downs1957economic}).
 In a recent survey, \cite{casella2021does} highlighted that ``Given the prominence of vote trading in all groups' decision-making, it is very surprising how little we know and understand about it."